Introduction

 This version of freedom often sounds good, but it also runs into problems.
 For simplicity’s sake, I’ll narrow the problems into one: the Lack of Clear Definitions Problem.
 The Lack of Clear Definitions Problem is just as it sounds—this version of freedom lacks clear definitions for its terms.

 The problem here is that the value of religious freedom can easily conflict with the harm principle.
 Some people see harm in places that others don’t.
-For a more contemporary example, consider abortion: Should we prohibit abortion because it’s murdering another person or should we allow abortion because some religions view abortion as necessary for religious practice?
-(As some Satanists maintain) Many Christians view abortion as murder while some Satanists view abortion as a necessary practice.
-Under the Maximal Freedom- Do No Harm view, its difficult to determine whose values win.
+For a more contemporary example, consider abortion: Should we prohibit abortion because some view it as murdering another person, or should we allow abortion because some religions view abortion as necessary for religious practice?
+(As some Satanists maintain) Many Christians view abortion as murder, while some Satanists view abortion as a necessary practice.
+Under the Maximal Freedom view, it’s difficult to determine whose values win.

 Under the Maximal Freedom view, there is no clear standard of who gets to determine the definitions for terms.
 This, in turn, means that there is no clear standard of who gets to set the laws.
-Because this view doesn’t provide a shared set of standards, it’s not clear how it could practically function in a real society.
+Because this view doesn’t provide a shared set of standards, it’s unclear how it could function practically in a real society.

 A Balanced Solution

+Theological Libertarianism: Under this view, a society must have a general unity around a particular religion.
+This unifying religion provides the moral structure that allows for the formation of laws and provides shared cultural elements for society.
+However, in an act of toleration, other religious groups are allowed to exist and practice so long as the laws and morals established by the primary religion aren’t violated.
 This view is clearly more “stable” than the first two and freer than the last.
 It provides a shared set of definitions, which means society will be able to establish laws.
-It also does not force those who do not practice the particular religion to join.
+It also does not force those not practicing the particular religion to join.

 An important note might be that for Theological Libertarians, there is no state-sponsored religion, only a privileged religion.
 For this view, the privileged religion is not legally the religion of the state, but it is recognized as the shared worldview for policy-making purposes.
-For example, suppose Christianity is the privileged religion.
-The Theological Libertarian view would assume Christian definitions of things like “personhood” or “harm,” but would not require public or private Christian conviction.
+For example, suppose Christianity is the unifying religion.
+The Theological Libertarian view would assume Christian definitions of things like “personhood” or “harm” but would not require public or private Christian conviction or confession.
 Further, the state would not use public funding to further the goals of the religion.
 [1]

 If you doubt the tenability of this view, consider what John Adams said to the Massachusetts Militia,